Jibannagar Upazila

-Jibannagar (জীবননগর) is an upazila of Chuadanga District in the Division of Khulna, Bangladesh.
+Jibannagar (জীবননগর) is an upazila of Chuadanga District in Khulna, Bangladesh.

 Geography

-Jibannagar is located at 23.4167°N 88.8208°E. It has 22628 households and total area 199.32 km2.
+Jibannagar is located at 23.4167°N 88.8208°E. It has 44,185 households and total area 199.25 km2.
 Jibannagar Upazila has an area of 199.32 km2.
 The main rivers located in Jibannagar are Bhairab River and Kobadak River.

-Jibannagar Upazila is bounded by Chuadanga Sadar Upazila on the north, Kotchandpur Upazila, in Jhenaidah District, on the east, Maheshpur Upazila, in Jhenaidah District, on the south, and Hanskhali CD Block, in Nadia District, West Bengal, India, on the west.
+Jibannagar Upazila is bounded by Chuadanga Sadar Upazila on the north, Kotchandpur Upazila in Jhenaidah District, on the east, Maheshpur Upazila in Jhenaidah District, on the south, and Hanskhali CD Block in Nadia District, West Bengal, India, on the west.

 Demographics

-According to 2011 Bangladesh census, Jibannagar had a population of 179,581.
-Males constituted 50.03% of the population and females 49.97.
-Muslims formed 96.49% of the population, Hindus 2.48%, Christians 1.03% and others 0.19%.
-Jibannagar had a literacy rate of 46.14% for the population 7 years and above.
+According to the 2022 Bangladeshi census, Jibannagar Upazila had 52,589 households and a population of 197,785.
+8.54% of the population were under 5 years of age.
+Jibannagar had a literacy rate (age 7 and over) of 73.40%: 74.29% for males and 72.51% for females, and a sex ratio of 99.50 males for every 100 females.
+33,455 (16.91%) lived in urban areas.

-As of the 1991 Bangladesh census, Jibannagar has a population of 125,102.
-Males constitute 51.32% of the population, and females 48.68%.
-This Upazila's eighteen up population is 61,511.

 Administration

+Jibannagar, originally a Thana, was turned into an upazila in 1983.

 Jibannagar Upazila is divided into Jibannagar Municipality and seven union parishads: Andulbaria, Banka, Hasadah, KDK, Raypur, Shimanto, and Uthali.
 The union parishads are subdivided into 76 mauzas and 82 villages.

 Jibannagar Municipality is subdivided into 9 wards and 9 mahallas.